projectcalico/calico/docs/mesos/ManualInstallCalico.md

 # Manually Add Calico Networking to Mesos
 This guide will walk you through manually adding Calico networking to your Mesos deployment.
 You must follow these steps on *each Agent in your cluster*.

-*This guide assumes you already have [Mesos + Net-Modules](https://github.com/projectcalico/calico-docker/tree/master/docs/mesos#mesos--netmodules) installed on your Agent(s).*

-> To obtain the Calico files, you will need `wget` installed.
-Please install the tool if you haven't already done so.

 ## Download the Calico Mesos Plugin
 The Calico-Mesos plugin is available for download from the [calico-mesos repository releases](https://github.com/projectcalico/calico-mesos/releases).
 In this example, we will install the binary in the `/calico` directory.

     $ wget https://github.com/projectcalico/calico-mesos/releases/download/v0.1.1/calico_mesos